 Over the last 100 years, the likelihood of encountering Vibrio bacteria in Chesapeake Bay has increased as the changing climate has resulted in improved conditions for them to grow.
 This likelihood will increase over the next several decades as the Chesapeake region continues to warm.
 Protecting yourself from these bacteria is fairly straight-forward: don’t eat raw or under-cooked seafood from contaminated waters and don’t swim or wade in the Bay if you have an open cut or sore.
 Unfortunately, not all residents of the Chesapeake will take these precautions and it is possible that we may see an increase in the number of individuals sickened by Vibrio around Chesapeake Bay and the United States.

-• Increase preciptitation over the last century has likely increased the volume of water flowing out of Chesapeake rivers and the nutrient and sediment loads associated with thes flows
+• Increased preciptitation over the last century has likely increased the volume of water flowing out of Chesapeake rivers and the nutrient and sediment loads associated with these flows

 • Forecast models indicate that precipitation (and therefore river flow) will increase through the end of this century

 As we’ve learned, over the last century there has been an increase in the amount of precipitation the Chesapeake receives each year.
 Annual precipitation in the northern region of the Chesapeake has increased by 0.66 inches (16.8 mm) per decade in the northern region and 0.21 inches (5.2 mm) per decade in the southern Chesapeake region.
 In other words, the northern Chesapeake region now gets about 6.6 inches more of precipitation per year now than it did in the early 1900s.
 The southern Chesapeake gets about 2.1 inches more precipitation.
 Climate change forecast models suggest that by the year 2100, the northern and southern Chesapeake will get an additional 5.3 and 5.0 inches of precipitation per year, respectively.